The World of Andoria

 The dragonborn have a strong drive for honor that is seen throughout the culture of the race.
 Among dragonborn, the most horrible crime is oath-breaking; honesty is expected whenever a deal is struck.
 Commitment to a word is expected to be carried out to the letter and all parties in a transaction were held accountable and responsible for failings.
 Ultimately, those who fail to meet their word are expected to accept the consequences and, in fact, most dragonborn do.
 So widespread was this value of honor and honesty that it was commonly believed that dragonborn never break their word.

-It is said that the Dragonborn “do not believe in money”, instead taking what they want through raiding (which includes enslaving defeated peoples).
+It is said that the Dragonborn “do not believe in money”, instead taking what they want through raiding.
 What material wealth or precious objects they do possess have been acquired through raiding surrounding towns or from raiding other Dragonborn clans to take their plunder secondhand.
 The dragonborn do not so much function on the barter system, as they use the honor system: they frown upon “trade” but honor the exchange of gifts, such as tribute.

-In practice, however, if a Dragonborn clan has a particular need for a resource that it cannot obtain through direct raiding, i.e. new armor and weapons, they will resort to actual “barter” by “gifting” slaves they have captured in return for finished products.
+In practice, however, if a Dragonborn clan has a particular need for a resource that it cannot obtain through direct raiding, i.e. new armor and weapons, they will resort to actual “barter” by “gifting” gold and items they have captured in return for finished products.

 Art and Leisure